 I believe that any form of journaling regularly (morning pages included) will bring all kinds of benefits to your life, regardless of what method you choose.
 Instead of worrying about whether you are doing morning pages ‘right’ or whether you are journaling ‘properly’ – just enjoy it, and keep showing up.

 What does journaling mean to you?
 Do you do morning pages, journaling, or both?
-Share your thoughts in the comments.
+I’d love to hear your thoughts in the comments.